 Today the Ryman celebrates 125 years as one of the most famous concert venues in America where stars who normally play arenas and even stadiums perform in the 2,362-seat venue.
 The long list of famous Ryman performers includes Bruce Springsteen, Garth Brooks, Paul Simon, The Foo Fighters, Aretha Franklin, Jack White, James Brown, Neil Diamond, and Diana Ross.

 The Ryman is also open for daily tours where visitors can stand on its famous stage, watch a film of the history of the building, view clothes of Opry performers, and see Ryman memorabilia.

 Nashville has also long been known as the “Songwriting Capital of the World.”
-Songwriters from all over the globe come to Music City to learn the art and share their passion of songwriting.
-The famous Bluebird Cafe showcases songwriters performing their original music in an intimate “in the round” setting that was created in Nashville and allows them to share the stories of inspiration behind their songs.
+Songwriters from all over the globe come to Music City to learn the art and share their passion for songwriting.
+The famous Bluebird Cafe showcases songwriters performing their original music in an intimate “in the round” setting that was created in Nashville and allows them to share the stories of the inspiration behind their songs.
 Nashville Songwriters Association International, NSAI, which fosters the art of songwriting and works to protect artists’ rights, is headquartered here.
-The annual Tin Pan South Songwriters Festival puts these songwriters somewhere they’re not use to being, in the spotlight.
+The annual Tin Pan South Songwriters Festival puts these songwriters somewhere they’re not used to being, in the spotlight.
 Over the course of five days, more than 300 songwriters perform at venues around town.

 In recent years, cable television has broadcast Music City’s stars and music to the world.
 CMT and GAC have taken country music to a new level of acclaim and recognition.
 The gospel music series hosted by Nashville’s Bobby Jones on Black Entertainment Television was cable’s longest-running program.
 Bobby Jones Gospel came to an end in 2017 after 37 successful years.